HassanSherwani/Natural-Language-Processing-II-/13.Legal_Documents/Readme.md

+# Problem Statement

 A Project where key information is extracted from legal documents such as contracts.

 # Data

-A standard contract file with no names or real clauses for NDA reason
+A standard contract file: It contains no real names or real clauses for NDA reason.
+Main point is to learn NLP.

 # Modules

+pandas, numpy, gensim , spacy, nltk , PyPDF2, re , string, matplotlib

 # References